antor44/livestream_video/README.md

 *   **Context Control:** Use the `--gemini-level` argument to adjust how much context the AI uses, allowing you to fine-tune the translation style from literal to highly fluent.
 *   **API Key Integration:** The system securely manages your Google Gemini API key, which is required to use this feature.

 **Important Note on Models:** While many models like `gemini-3-flash-preview` or `gemma` families have generous free tiers, advanced models such as **`gemini-3.1-pro`** are typically available only under the **paid tier** of the Gemini API.
 Please check your billing status if you intend to use Pro models.

+**Model Recommendations for High-Quality Subtitles (Long Media):**

+*   **Paid API key recommended:** The Gemma-27 model on the Free Tier can work when both source and destination are major languages, but for reliable, high-quality subtitles on large media files (films, long audio, or videos longer than a few minutes), use **Level 2** — or the more creative **Level 3** — with at least the **Gemini-3-Flash** model.
+It provides good results for major-language translations and for improving same-language transcription.
+Use **Gemini Pro 3.1** when either the source or destination language is non-major.

+*Note: Google plans to discontinue Gemini 2.5 Pro and Flash 2.5 models on June 17, 2026.*

 #### How to Enable Gemini Translation